gromer6/starter-hugo-academic/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Please leave me a message and I will reply as soon as possible.
+        Please send me an email and I will reply as soon as possible.
       # Contact (add or remove contact options as necessary)
       email: guido.romero@emory.edu
       address: